Apalachicola Bay: "Tri-State Water Wars"

 The Apalachicola Bay is part of an ongoing dispute between Alabama, Florida and Georgia.
 The Tri-State Water Wars involve the Apalachicola-Chattahoochee-Flint (ACF) river basin.
 Beginning in 2007, drought within federal reservoirs has led to a dispute regarding the fate of water flow management within the ACF.
-The three states have a experienced a long-term dispute regarding the U.S Army Corps of Engineers' (Corps) ability to change the rate of water discharge such that water storage is preserved, particularly in Lake Lanier.
+The three states have experienced a long-term dispute regarding the U.S Army Corps of Engineers' (Corps) ability to change the rate of water discharge such that water storage is preserved, particularly in Lake Lanier.
 The Corps controls water from Lake Lanier such that it flows into the Apalachicola to meet its minimum flow requirement.
 The Apalachicola Bay and its oyster industry is dependent on discharge from the Apalachicola River.
 The Army Corps of Engineers have issued Exceptional Drought Operations that allow for 16% lower flow into the Apalachicola River.
 The minimum flows to the Apalachicola are necessary to the survival of the species listed under the Endangered Species Act.